Q3 2020 Earnings Estimate for Mack Cali Realty Corp Issued By Truist Securiti (NYSE:CLI)

-Mack Cali Realty Corp (NYSE:CLI) – Analysts at Truist Securiti lowered their Q3 2020 EPS estimates for shares of Mack Cali Realty in a research report issued to clients and investors on Tuesday, October 13th.
-Truist Securiti analyst M. Lewis now forecasts that the real estate investment trust will post earnings of $0.28 per share for the quarter, down from their prior estimate of $0.30.
+Mack Cali Realty Corp (NYSE:CLI) – Equities research analysts at Truist Securiti dropped their Q3 2020 earnings per share estimates for shares of Mack Cali Realty in a research report issued on Tuesday, October 13th.
+Truist Securiti analyst M. Lewis now anticipates that the real estate investment trust will post earnings per share of $0.28 for the quarter, down from their prior forecast of $0.30.
 Truist Securiti also issued estimates for Mack Cali Realty’s Q4 2020 earnings at $0.28 EPS and FY2022 earnings at $0.95 EPS.

-Several other equities research analysts have also commented on the stock.
-Deutsche Bank Aktiengesellschaft lowered shares of Mack Cali Realty from a “buy” rating to a “hold” rating and reduced their price target for the company from $20.00 to $14.00 in a report on Tuesday, August 4th.
-ValuEngine lowered shares of Mack Cali Realty from a “hold” rating to a “sell” rating in a report on Monday, August 3rd.
-Three research analysts have rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company.
-The stock has an average rating of “Hold” and a consensus target price of $20.25.
+CLI has been the topic of several other reports.
+ValuEngine downgraded shares of Mack Cali Realty from a “hold” rating to a “sell” rating in a report on Monday, August 3rd.
+Deutsche Bank Aktiengesellschaft downgraded shares of Mack Cali Realty from a “buy” rating to a “hold” rating and lowered their price target for the stock from $20.00 to $14.00 in a report on Tuesday, August 4th.
+Three investment analysts have rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average target price of $20.25.

-Mack Cali Realty (NYSE:CLI) last posted its quarterly earnings results on Monday, August 3rd.
+Mack Cali Realty (NYSE:CLI) last released its quarterly earnings data on Monday, August 3rd.
 The real estate investment trust reported $0.28 EPS for the quarter, missing the consensus estimate of $0.31 by ($0.03).
+The business had revenue of $72.60 million during the quarter, compared to analysts’ expectations of $98.91 million.
 Mack Cali Realty had a negative net margin of 50.48% and a negative return on equity of 4.46%.
-The business had revenue of $72.60 million during the quarter, compared to the consensus estimate of $98.91 million.
-During the same quarter in the prior year, the firm posted $0.40 EPS.
-The company’s revenue for the quarter was down 16.2% compared to the same quarter last year.
+The firm’s revenue was down 16.2% on a year-over-year basis.
+During the same period last year, the company earned $0.40 earnings per share.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Marshall Wace North America L.P. increased its stake in Mack Cali Realty by 35.9% during the 1st quarter.
-Marshall Wace North America L.P. now owns 3,408 shares of the real estate investment trust’s stock valued at $76,000 after purchasing an additional 900 shares in the last quarter.
-Point72 Hong Kong Ltd acquired a new position in Mack Cali Realty during the 2nd quarter valued at approximately $119,000.
-Advisor Group Holdings Inc. acquired a new position in Mack Cali Realty during the 1st quarter valued at approximately $122,000.
-Schonfeld Strategic Advisors LLC acquired a new position in Mack Cali Realty during the 2nd quarter valued at approximately $159,000.
-Finally, FDx Advisors Inc. increased its stake in Mack Cali Realty by 601.7% during the 1st quarter.
-FDx Advisors Inc. now owns 61,339 shares of the real estate investment trust’s stock valued at $160,000 after purchasing an additional 52,597 shares in the last quarter.
-Hedge funds and other institutional investors own 80.29% of the company’s stock.
+A number of large investors have recently bought and sold shares of CLI.
+Marshall Wace North America L.P. raised its position in Mack Cali Realty by 35.9% during the first quarter.
+Marshall Wace North America L.P. now owns 3,408 shares of the real estate investment trust’s stock worth $76,000 after acquiring an additional 900 shares during the period.
+Point72 Hong Kong Ltd acquired a new position in Mack Cali Realty during the second quarter worth $119,000.
+Advisor Group Holdings Inc. acquired a new position in Mack Cali Realty during the first quarter worth $122,000.
+Schonfeld Strategic Advisors LLC acquired a new position in Mack Cali Realty during the second quarter worth $159,000.
+Finally, FDx Advisors Inc. raised its position in Mack Cali Realty by 601.7% during the first quarter.
+FDx Advisors Inc. now owns 61,339 shares of the real estate investment trust’s stock worth $160,000 after acquiring an additional 52,597 shares during the period.
+Institutional investors own 80.29% of the company’s stock.

 One of the country's leading real estate investment trusts (REITs), Mack-Cali Realty Corporation is an owner, manager and developer of premier office and multifamily properties in select waterfront and transit-oriented markets throughout the Northeast.
 Mack-Cali is headquartered in Jersey City, New Jersey, and is the visionary behind the city's flourishing waterfront, where the company is leading development, improvement and place-making initiatives for Harborside, a master-planned destination comprised of class A office, luxury apartments, diverse retail and restaurants, and public spaces.